 decade ago, most people agreed that formal education required a school, a teacher, and printed textbooks.
-As you might expect in 2022, the definition has evolved to reflect the state of affairs.
+As you might expect, in 2024, the definition has evolved to reflect the state of affairs.

-In many respects, an online school is identical to a conventional one, except that it does not require physical classrooms or is restricted by students' locations.
-This is the same as enrolling in a traditional school, but students can study from home.
+In many respects, it is identical to a conventional one, except that it does not require physical classrooms or is restricted by students' locations.
+This is the same as enrolling in a traditional school, but students can study from home or entirely online.
 The online school is responsible for providing the student with a course of study, certified instructors, and a schedule of classes.

 How Do Online Schools Work?

 We all have daily face-to-face conversations with our loved ones, friends, and coworkers.
 Unlike face-to-face interactions, leading a discussion calls for a different set of skills from the leader.
-Discussions in an online school set up are intended to encourage students to put their analytical skills to work in light of the course material.
-As a result, they can comprehend the material rather than merely take it in. 👌
+Discussions in an online school setup are intended to encourage students to put their analytical skills to work in light of the course material.

-Online courses are more practical, efficient, and user-friendly than their traditional counterparts.
-In today's world, a student can study wherever and whenever he pleases.
-Today's learners have the luxury of studying whenever and wherever they please.
-Online courses also provide two-way communication between instructor and student, allowing for the evaluation of both learning and the incorporation of feedback. 👌
+The experiences within online courses are more practical, efficient, and user-friendly than their traditional counterparts.
+Yet, they often lack interaction, as a student can study wherever and whenever he pleases.
+The learners have the luxury of studying whenever and wherever they please.
+And often, it results in setbacks or underperformance.

 Why Are Online Schools Popular?